pscode22/Color-Flipper/README.md

 # Color-Flipper
-Change colors with a click
+Built with :- HTML, CSS